cjwilburn/svn-migration-scripts/README.md

     j.doe = j.doe <j.doe@mycompany.com>
     …

+Once the initial file has been generated *it is important to edit it so that it contains the **full names** and e-mail addresses of the committers to the Subversion repository*.
+If this is not done, commits may not be associated with the appropriate users when you push your repository to Bitbucket.
+For example, you might edit the file generated above to read

+    j.doe = Jane Doe <jane@somecompany.example>
+    …

 #### The authors command in OnDemand

 If you run the authors command against an Atlassian OnDemand instance, the command will attempt to look up the full name and e-mail address of each committer in JIRA.
 If the command is unable to find a corresponding JIRA user for a Subversion committer, the username will be present in the generated authors list without any mapping. *You will need to edit the authors list to supply a valid mapping for such users before you can use the authors file in a conversion*.
 All such users will appear at the beginning of the generated authors file.